jmtayloruk/jmtayloruk.github.io/joining.md

 This is made possible primarily through my close collaborations with other teams – including my long-standing collaborators at the Centre for Cardiovascular Science at Edinburgh University.

-Previous PhD students (4 students graduated to date as primary supervisor) have continued to both research and industry careers, in the UK and abroad.
+Previously-graduated PhD students have continued to both research and industry careers, in the UK and abroad.
 Similarly, former PDRAs and research fellows have gone on to other research posts, a permanent academic position, R&D positions in industry, and a spinout company.
-Equality, diversity and inclusion, and also collegiality, are strong positives of the environment within the School of Physics, as evidenced by external recognition ([Athena SWAN](https://advance-he.ac.uk/equality-charters/athena-swan-charter) Silver since 2013; [Juno](https://www.iop.org/about/IOP-diversity-inclusion/project-juno) Champion since 2011).
+Equality, diversity and inclusion, and also collegiality, are strong positives of the environment within the School of Physics, (external recognition of the School includes [Athena SWAN](https://advance-he.ac.uk/equality-charters/athena-swan-charter) Silver since 2013, and [Juno](https://www.iop.org/about/IOP-diversity-inclusion/project-juno) Champion since 2011).

-The wider Imaging Concepts Group (ICG) consists of four academics and 15-20 postdocs, research fellows and PhD students all working on related aspects of optical imaging, with a strong focus on biomedical applications including cardiovascular and ocular biomedicine.

 ## Coming to Scotland